Todochris/CheatSheets/GitHub CheatSheet.md

 Combines remote tracking branches into current local branch

     $ git push
-Uploads all local branch commits to GitHub
+Uploads all local branch commits to GitHub.
+Add -f if you want to force the deletion of the remote folder and put instead your local folder

     $ git pull
 Updates your current local working branch with all new commits from the corresponding remote branch on GitHub. git pull is a combination of git fetch and git merge